Filip Madžovski

-Filip Madžovski (born 1 January 1984) is a retired football (goalkeeper) who last played for FK Rabotnički.
+Filip Madžovski (born 1 January 1984) is a retired footballer (goalkeeper) who last played for FK Rabotnički.

 International career

 He made his senior debut for Macedonia in a June 2005 FIFA World Cup qualification match away against Armenia and has earned a total of 3 caps, scoring no goals.
 His final international was an August 2005 FIFA World Cup qualification match against Finland in Skopje.